Sienci-Labs/Resources/lmmk2/the-basics/ncfs-lmk2-prepping-to-own.md

 ### Community Support

 - **Learning from Others**<br> The CNC woodworking community is large and active.
 Online forums, YouTube tutorials, and CNC groups are invaluable resources for troubleshooting, tips, and inspiration.
 You’re not alone in the learning process.
+Join us on our [community forum!](https://forum.sienci.com/)
 - **Asking for Help**<br> Don’t hesitate to ask questions when you get stuck.
 Most CNC enthusiasts are willing to share their knowledge and help you through challenges.

 ### **Space Requirements**